 - Restrict the available loan balance.

-- Encourage retired employees to keep assets in the plan through good communication and flexible design.
+- Encourage retired employees to keep assets in the plan through clear communication and flexible design.

 - Encourage employees using hardship withdrawals to restart contributions to the plan.